paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-050-national-flood-insurance.md

 Functions of Housing and Home Finance Agency and head thereof transferred to Secretary of Housing and Urban Development by Pub.
 L. 89–174, § 5(a), Sept.
 9, 1965, 79 Stat.
 669, which is classified to [section 3534(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3534/a&num=0&edition=prelim).
 Section 9(c) of such act, set out as a note under [section 3531 of this title](./chapter-044-department-of-housing-and-urban-development.md#section-3531), provides that references to Housing and Home Finance Agency or to any agency or officer therein are to be deemed to mean Secretary of Housing and Urban Development and that Housing and Home Finance Agency has lapsed.

 #### Extension of Limitation on Financing Provisions
+Pub.
+L. 118–47, div.
+G, title I, § 101(a), Mar.
+23, 2024, 138 Stat.
+856, provided that: “Section 1309(a) of the National Flood Insurance Act of 1968 ([42 U.S.C.
+4016(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4016/a&num=0&edition=prelim)) shall be applied by substituting ‘September 30, 2024’ for ‘September 30, 2023’.”

+[Pub.
+L. 118–47, div.
+G, title I, § 101(c), Mar.
+23, 2024, 138 Stat.
+856, provided that: “This section [enacting section 101(a) of div.
+G of Pub.
+L. 118–47, set out above, and section 101(b) of div.
+G of Pub.
+L. 118–47, set out as a note under [section 4026 of this title](./chapter-050-national-flood-insurance.md#section-4026)] shall take effect as if enacted on September 30, 2023.” ]

-For nonamendatory provisions extending the limitation on financing provisions in subsec. (a) of this section, see Extension of Program notes under [section 4026 of this title](./chapter-050-national-flood-insurance.md#section-4026).
+For nonamendatory provisions extending both the limitation on financing provisions in subsec. (a) of this section and the National Flood Insurance Program generally, see Extension of Program notes under [section 4026 of this title](./chapter-050-national-flood-insurance.md#section-4026).

 #### Transfer of Functions
 Functions vested in Secretary of Housing and Urban Development pursuant to this chapter transferred to Director of Federal Emergency Management Agency pursuant to Reorg.
 Plan No. 3 of 1978, § 202, June 19, 1978, 43 F.R.
 41944, 92 Stat.
 3788, set out as a note under [section 2201 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2201&num=0&edition=prelim), Commerce and Trade, effective Apr.
 1, 1979, as provided by Ex.
 Ord.
 No. 12127, Mar.
 31, 1979, 44 F.R.
 19367, set out as a note under [section 2201 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2201&num=0&edition=prelim).